 TAG advances those initiatives by bringing companies across the digital advertising supply chain together to set the highest standards.

 TAG is the first and only registered Information Sharing and Analysis Organization (ISAO) for the digital advertising industry.

-To learn more about the Trustworthy Accountability Group, please visit www.tagtoday.net.
+To learn more about TAG, please visit www.tagtoday.net.